-Now one thing you should know about making this pupusa recipe is how easy it is, and all you need is five ingredients.
+Now one thing you should know about making this pupusa recipe is how easy it is; all you need is five ingredients.

 But more about puposas ingredients later.

-For me, the best pupusas come together when you get the dough rest for a while before forming the balls and that way the dough hydrates and becomes soft.
+For me, the best pupusas come together when you get the dough to rest for a while before forming the balls.
+That way, the dough hydrates and becomes soft.

 What to Serve Puposas with?